Chemmart Metformin XR

 - corticosteroids such as prednisolone, prednisone and cortisone

-- danazol, a medicine used to treat endometriosis
+- danazol, used to treat endometriosis

 - medicines used to treat high blood pressure and some heart conditions, such as beta-blockers (metoprolol), calcium channel blockers (nifedipine, amlodipine) and ACE inhibitors (captopril, enalapril, fosinopril, lisinopril, perindopril, ramipril, quinapril and trandolapril).